polycube-network/polycube/Documentation/services/pcn-firewall/firewall.rst

 This service implements a transparent firewall.
 It can be attached to a port or a netdev, and it may drop or forward each packet that matches one of the defined rules, based on the source and destination IPv4 addresses, level 4 protocol and ports, and TCP flags.
 Policy rules can include one or more of the above fields; if a given field is missing, its content does not influence the matching.
-*Non-IP packets are forwarded without any check*.
+*Non-IP packets are always forwarded, without any check*.

 Features
 --------